muhidabid/SoftReq/README.md

 User requirements can be added to the default list (‘ExampleList’, the gray component shown on the left side of the screen) , or different lists can be created to categorize requirements as needed.
 New lists can be created using the purple ‘New List’ button on the upper right corner of the screen.

-To add user requirements to a list, click on the ‘+’ button inside any list.
+To add user requirements to a list:
+- Click on the ‘+’ button inside any list.
 In the pop-up that opens, write a single requirement, then click ‘Confirm’.

 Once requirements are created, you can:

-Click on ‘Extract Quality Concerns’ to see its requirement classification.
+- Click on ‘Extract Quality Concerns’ to see its requirement classification.

-Click on the pencil icon to edit the requirement, or add attributes to the requirement.
+- Click on the pencil icon to add attributes to the requirement.

-Drag and drop a requirement from one list to another.
+- Drag and drop a requirement from one list to another.

-See all requirements in the backlog view to organize into sprints.
+- See all requirements in the backlog view to organize into sprints.

 ------------